PhilipRoman/optic-lua-dev/CONTRIBUTING.md

 *   Every variable/field/parameter is considered non-null by default (don't do null checks).
 All nullable values should be documented and/or marked using @Nullable.
 *   Every class should be final by default.
 If a class is non-final, it's assumed to be designed for inheritance.
 *   Don't write documentation without a reason.
+*   Feel free to use any language features from Java 11

 ## Build process

 The project uses Gradle build system to produce outputs.
 Run `gradle test` to run unit and integration tests and `gradle shadowJar` to produce a standalone jar.

 The recommended way to run the project is to execute the standalone jar: `java -jar build/libs/optic-lua.jar --help`.
 I don't use the `gradle run` task because it's harder to pass command line arguments and there seem to be latency problems for standard output as well as weird terminal behaviour when reading from standard input.

+The project is usually built with OpenJDK 11.

 ## What goes where